24 Hours in Dubai

 Sharaf played better music than this

-After the desert driving we arrived at a camp where we were given the opportunity to do more camel rides (no thanks), take photos with a falcon (yes please), eat a buffet dinner (of course) and watch a dance show (sure why not).
-Afterwards the tires of the trucks were re-inflated and we were driven back to our hotels in Dubai.
-A few hours later I was on a plane heading to Sri Lanka.
+After the desert driving, we arrived at a camp, where we were given the opportunity to do more camel rides (no thanks), take photos with a falcon (yes, please), eat a buffet dinner (of course), and watch a dance show (sure, why not).
+Afterwards, the trucks’ tires were re-inflated, and we were driven back to our hotels in Dubai.
+A few hours later, I was on a plane heading to Sri Lanka.

 A whirlwind, wonderful visit to Dubai.